“A hostile work environment is like a disease. It can have many symptoms, some of which change over time, but all of which stem from the same root.”

 Talk to a Hostile Work Environment Attorney

 You have a right to a safe and comfortable environment in which to perform your job responsibilities.
 State and federal laws, such as Title VII of the Civil Rights Act of 1964 and the Colorado Anti-Discrimination Act, protect these rights.
 Our hostile work environment attorneys at Robinson & Henry can help you take action against your employer if they violate these laws.
-Call 303-688-0944 today to begin your free case assessment.
+Call 303-688-0944 today to begin your case assessment.

 Colorado Workplace Harassment Laws

 Colorado and federal employment laws share basic standards for workplace harassment.
 Although the standards are largely similar, workplace harassment law can be complex because different standards apply depending upon key facts.